Spam (Monty Python sketch): Production notes

 The sketch premiered on 15 December 1970 as the final sketch of the 25th show of Monty Python's Flying Circus, and the end credits for the episode were changed so every member of the crew has either Spam or some other food item from the menu added to their names.
 (Spam Terry Jones, Michael Spam Palin, John Spam John Spam John Spam Cleese, Graham Spam Spam Spam Chapman, Eric Spam Egg and Chips Idle, Terry Spam Sausage Spam Egg Spam Gilliam, etc.) The "Spam" sketch became immensely popular, and was ranked the fifth favourite Python sketch in a poll.
 The word "Spam" is uttered at least 132 times.
 The Vikings' Spam song is a parody of "The Viking Song" by Samuel Coleridge-Taylor.

 This sketch has also been featured in several Monty Python videos including Parrot Sketch Not Included – 20 Years of Monty Python.
 A lead sheet for the song appears in Monty Python's Big Red Book.
 The DVD release of the episode contains a deliberate subtitling error.
 When the Hungarian tries to order food, his words are "My lower intestine is full of Spam, Egg, Spam, Bacon, Spam, Tomatoes, Spam."
 Yet the subtitles read "Your intestine is full of Sperm."
 This is a continuation of the "Dirty Hungarian Phrasebook" sketch from the same episode.

 The audio version of the sketch excludes the Hungarian and historian, and instead has the Vikings reaching a dramatic crescendo.
 The waitress, resigned to these disruptions, mutters "Bloody Vikings!"
 In the 2014 version of the sketch performed in Monty Python Live (Mostly), one of the Vikings replies "Racist bastard!" before leading the group into an operatic chorus that includes a sampling of "Finland" from the team's Contractual Obligation Album.

 Spam was a popular food during World War II in the UK.
-A wartime teenager in Grantham, Lincolnshire, Margaret Thatcher remembered the excitement of opening a tin of Spam one Boxing Day for lunch.
 Although rationed, it was generally easily available and not subject to supply shortages, as were other meats.
 Thanks to its wartime ubiquity, the British public eventually tired of it.